 - As a European investor, why can’t I invest in US-based trackers or ETFs?

-- How to buy US ETF in Europe?
+- How to buy a US-focussed ETF in Europe?

 - What are some alternatives to the most bought US funds?

-PRIIPs requires funds, so both active and passive, to provide a Key Information Document (KID).
-This KID enables investors to assess the risk, reward, and costs in one swift read.
+PRIIPs require funds, so both active and passive to provide a Key Information Document (KID).
+This KID enables investors to assess the risk, reward, and costs in one quick read.

-Because it’s a European regulation, European funds were ready by the time the new rules came into effect.
+Because it’s a European regulation, European funds were ready when the new rules came into effect.
 Without it, they wouldn’t be allowed to be public after all.

-Unfortunately, as a result of this decision, EU brokers don’t make the US-funds that don’t offer a KID to their clients available.
+Unfortunately, EU brokers don’t make the US funds available that don’t offer a KID due to this decision.

 - Figure out what type of investor you are by doing your due diligence.
 Before you invest in general, and not just in US ETFs from Europe, know your risk threshold for crazy market movement and investment horizon.

 - Open an account at one of the many online brokers that offer low commission trading and gives an easy and user-friendly platform.
-The biggest one is DeGiro, available in 18 countries (Degiro, 2020).
-There are others that allow European to invest in US ETFs from Europe.
-For Belgium, and 9 other countries, there is Lynx (Lynx, 2020).
+The biggest one is DEGIRO, available in 18 countries (DEGIRO, 2020).
+Others allow European to invest in US ETFs from Europe.
+For Belgium and 9 other countries, there is Lynx (Lynx, 2020).

-- Research what you want to invest in.
+- Research in what you want to invest.
 You can read what I have in my portfolio and what I think of thematic funds or dividend aristocrats.
 But there is tons of info out there, so be careful and question everything!
 Look at regions, sectors, themes as mentioned above, and much more.
 There is an ETF for everyone’s taste.

-JustETF.com is an excellent site with a plethora of information including the symbol (AKA ticker) or code.
-Either way, think long term and follow your risk appetite.
+JustETF.com is an excellent site with many information, including the symbol (AKA ticker) or code.
+Either way, think long-term and follow your risk appetite.

-To help you out, some more tips on what to look for when you want to buy US ETF in Europe:- Pay attention to the expense ratio and keep an eye on their size.
-The lower the expenses the better, though there is much more to it.
+To help you out, some more tips on what to look for when you want to buy US ETF in Europe:- Please pay attention to the expense ratio and keep an eye on their size.
+The lower the expenses, the better, though there is much more to it.

 - The domicile and currency of the respective ETF you want to trade with.
 Domicile is the “home country” of ETF.
 ETF taxation varies according to domicile.
 It’s also country-specific, so you have to do your due diligence here.
 If you wish to invest in US index funds from Europe, you will probably end up with a fund domiciled in Ireland.

-Finally, the currency is important to avoid conversion fees, choose the ETF, and broker with the same currency as your account.
+Finally, the currency is essential to avoid conversion fees, choose the ETF, and broker with the same currency as your account.

-- Purchase the (US index) ETF based on your research and using either ISIN code or the ticker of the ETFs.
-That way you get exactly the one you wanted.
+- Purchase the (US index) ETF based on your research and using either the ISIN code or the ticker of the ETFs.
+That way, you get exactly the one you wanted.

 European alternatives for US-based ETFs

-So, since brokers aren’t allowed to make US-based funds available these huge fund firms provide European alternatives to these very large and highly liquid US exchange-traded funds.
+So, since brokers aren’t allowed to make US-based funds available, these giant fund firms provide European alternatives to these vast and highly liquid US exchange-traded funds.

-Naming all of them is outside the scope of this article, but below are some of the most popular funds and their European counterpart.
-Of course, these EU-domiciled funds aren’t nearly as big and might be a tad bit more expensive, but there is no alternative for the retail trader if they want to invest in US ETFs from Europe.
+Naming all is beyond this article, but below are some popular funds and their European counterpart.
+Of course, these EU-domiciled funds aren’t nearly as significant and might be a tad bit more expensive, but there is no alternative for the retail trader if they want to invest in US ETFs from Europe.
 We’ve got to make do with what we have.

 Concerns

-As mentioned earlier in my steps on how to buy US index trackers, since European traders are forced into lesser-known funds and thus more often than not, smaller funds, you do have to take their size into consideration.
+As mentioned earlier in my steps on how to buy US index trackers, since European traders are forced into lesser-known funds and, thus, more often than not, smaller funds, you do have to consider their size.

 Let’s take IBB and SBIO.
 IBB has a hefty 8.15 billion dollars in Assets.
 SBIO?
 345.48 million dollars.
-Bit of a difference no?
+Bit of a difference, no?
 Of course, biotech is still pretty popular, so even the lesser-known Invesco NASDAQ Biotech fund still has a comfortable amount of Assets.
-Others on the other hand, not so much.
+Others, on the other hand, not so much.
 Take the SPDR MSCI Europe Telecommunications UCITS ETF.
 It currently sits at 5.93 million EUR in assets.
 This is very low.
-I’m not saying it’ll disappear tomorrow, but it certainly isn’t a fund you want to consider if you want to focus on telecommunications.
+I’m not saying it’ll disappear tomorrow, but it certainly isn’t a fund you want to consider if you’re going to focus on telecommunications.

-For the ones mentioned below their size isn’t a concern just like with most fonds, but you have been warned.
+Their size isn’t a concern for the ones mentioned below, just like with most fonds, but you have been warned.

 US-based ETF